 My paper on "Stochastic Generalized Pursuit Learning Algorithms" (with Ms. Agache) was nominated for the Best Paper of the Year Award in 2003, by the journal IEEE Transactions on Systems, Man and Cybernetics .

-I have supervised more than 45 graduate (Masters and Doctoral) students, and 9 of whom have won University or Senate medals for their outstanding research demonstrated in their theses.
+I have supervised supervised 2 Postdoctoral Fellows and more than 60 graduate (Masters and Doctoral) students, and this includes the ones I am currently supervising.
+At least 9 of these students have won University or Senate medals for their outstanding research - as demonstrated by their theses.